Why is a DNP degree important?

 What are the benefits of a DNP degree from Regis?
 Our unique program is tightly aligned with our Jesuit values and focuses on service to vulnerable, underserved and diverse populations.
 Community-based doctoral projects create educational experiences and teach students to apply classroom knowledge.

 The Loretto Heights School of Nursing (LHSON) at Regis University is fully accredited by the American Association of Colleges of Nursing – Commission on Collegiate Nursing Education (AACN-CCNE).

 What class formats are available?

 The online format allows you to log in any time, day or night, as you complete assignments.
 You can continue to work while you pursue your DNP degree.
 Classes are in an 8-week or full semester format, so you can progress quickly.
 Degree plans include a 6-semester (24 month) and 9-semester (36 month) options.
 No campus visits are required for online students.

 Courses begin in the Summer Semester (May) every year.
 We offer two plans of study for the Doctor of Nursing Practice program: a two-year (six-semester) option, or a three-year (nine-semester) option.
-Courses begin in May.